Publicizing PMF on Campus

 - Agency Placement as a Fellow

-More information about application and selection is available on the PMF website, at www.pmf.gov.
+More information about application, assessment, and selection process is available under the “Become a PMF” section on the PMF website, at www.pmf.gov.

 2. Flyers for Academic Institutions

 The PMF Program Office has prepared flyers for colleges and universities to use in publicizing the PMF Program at their schools.
 The flyers identify degrees and disciplines Federal agencies have the most need for.
 These can be found under the Resources section.

 Please note the use of the PMF Program logo containing the Presidential Seal is heavily restricted.
 Any official and approved Program material containing the logo must be printed in full-color.

 3. Information Sessions for Graduate Students

 Academia interested in hosting information sessions on the PMF Program for their graduate students should refer to the documents available under the Resources section for academia.

 Throughout the year, the PMF Program Office hosts a number of information sessions to raise awareness about the program among potential applicants.
 These are advertised on the PMF website under the News & Events and Become a PMF section.